 Part 2.
 Using IBM Wave for z/VM

 Chapter 5.
-How to manage and operate the user interface environment
+Managing and operating the user interface environment

 These pages are Web versions of IBM Redbooks- and Redpapers-in-progress.
 They are published here for those who need the information now and may contain spelling, layout and grammatical errors.